Mostafa-Lamloum/Spark-Airflow-RDS-ETL/README.md

-# : ETL Automation using Apache Airflow, Spark and MySQL and AWD RDS
+# ETL Automation using Apache Airflow, Spark and MySQL and AWS RDS

 # Project Description:
 This project demonstrates how to automate the ETL process using Apache Airflow, Spark, and MySQL.
 The ETL process involves extracting data from a source database, transforming the data, and then loading it into a target database.
 Apache Airflow is used to schedule and monitor the ETL tasks, while Spark is used for data processing and MySQL for storing the data.

-Requirements
+# Requirements

     * MySQL
     * Spark